University of London

 New Approaches to Stan Brakhage

-Brakhage as an essayist: Dog Star Man and the construction of memory.
+Dog Star Man and the Construction of Memory.

 I’ll begin this presentation by saying that instead of offering a complete and well-rounded research project, this paper was mainly and ultimately informed by artistic intuition.
 I’m primarily an image-maker, and as such, other image-makers heavily influenced my world-view.
 However, my artistic curiosity consistently takes me out of the art world into the discursive world of academia and research.
 Academic writing and research illuminates and informs my art practice.
 Research in and through art brings together practical action (the making) and theoretical reflection (the thinking).
 The one cannot exist without the other.
 Art practice and academic research have inevitably shaped my views, and it is by telling a little story that I would like to start this presentation.